eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/how_to_build.md

     }
     ```
-5. Finally, add this custom HttpClient to the EudiWallet provider function *provideEudiWallet* located in *LogicCoreModule.kt*
+5. Also, add this custom HttpClient to the EudiWallet provider function *provideEudiWallet* located in *LogicCoreModule.kt*
     ```Kotlin
     @Single
     fun provideEudiWallet(